 Vented drains help maintain a free flow of water coming out of a sink.
 As a result, it is good to have it as a plumbing feature in your house drainage.

 In this comprehensive guide, we explain how to vent your kitchen sink drain and more.
-Read on and you will clear the question on whether venting is good for a kitchen sink.
+Read on and you will clear the question of whether venting is good for a kitchen sink.

 While venting a sink is a good idea, sometimes people may assume that a kitchen sink may not need one.
 However, this may not be true as the benefits of venting are far more important and necessary.

-A kitchen sink drain needs to be vented so as to prevent clogging and ensure free flow of water and liquids from the sink. also, venting a kitchen sink allows air to enter behind the water that is flowing out.
+A kitchen sink drain needs to be vented to prevent clogging and ensure the free flow of water and liquids from the sink.
+Also, venting a kitchen sink allows air to enter behind the water that is flowing out.
 This prevents debris, oil, and fat, from sticking on the wall of the drain.
 This also helps prevent gurgles and glugs.

 Vented drains also help do away with odors that come from the kitchen sink.
 Several vents from your house features should join the main vent stack that extends through the roof.